tlswg/tls13-spec/draft-ietf-tls-tls13.md

 length
 : The length (in bytes) of the following TLSPlaintext.fragment.
-The length MUST NOT exceed 2^14.
+The length MUST NOT exceed 2^14 bytes.
 An endpoint that receives a record that exceeds this length MUST terminate the connection with a "record_overflow" alert.